 I think that we would all subscribe to that.

 My Lords, from these Benches, I too thank the noble Earl for repeating the Statement.
 When I left the Chamber last night, I went to my daughter’s sixth form college for a talk on how we can support our young people through the difficult teenage years.
-The talk was about how there will be strong differences of opinions on challenging issues, how parents need to remain the adults in the room and that poor communication will only make the situation worse.
+The talk was about how there will be strong differences of opinion on challenging issues, how parents need to remain the adults in the room and that poor communication will only make the situation worse.

 Yesterday, here in Parliament—particularly down the other end, I am sad to say, with the words of our Prime Minister—we saw that the language and tone on the issue of Brexit can have the potential to make the divisions on our streets much worse.
 There is a real possibility of consequences for people in our divided communities and homes.
 As the noble Earl has said, in this House we champion the right of people to express strongly their views, and we value challenging debate so that we can tease out the realities of the world we are facing.
 But the many people who are now tuning in to watch Parliament—many more so than normal—do not need to see parliamentarians stoking the divisions and fear in our communities today.
 They need to see parliamentarians who believe that tone, language, respect and common decency still matter.
 Does the Minister agree that, for all parliamentarians, from the Prime Minister down, now is the time to remain the adults in the room?